 This course will apply the active learning philosophy and method as stimulated within the Law Faculty.
-To that effect, it is envisaged that students will be divided into an even number of groups, and will have to present a specific position (this can be a moot court style of case, with or without the assistance of a reputable law firm or industry, depending on availability, defending a position as a lobbyist before national or EU institutions, etc).
-Each time, two groups will have to present adversorial positions, and will have an opportunity for a rebuttal.
+To that effect, it is envisaged that students could be divided into an even number of groups, and could be asked to present a specific position (this can be a moot court style of case, with or without the assistance of a reputable law firm or industry, depending on availability, defending a position as a lobbyist before national or EU institutions, etc).
+In such an event, each time, two groups will have to present adversarial positions, and will have an opportunity for a rebuttal.
 This will not only train intellectual insight in and critical analysis of the studied materials, but it will also train skills such as oral presentations, and group work, but also competences such as analysing cases, make complex decisions, and conceptualise the learned materials in a practical context.
-The subjects on which these activities will take place will be decided each semester during the course.
+The subjects on which these activities could take place will be decided each semester during the course.
 It speaks for itself that this active learning method will also have a beneficial effect on preparation for the exam.
-Students will also be asked to submit a type of ”skeleton argument” for the position they have been allocated.

 No specific academic skills above and beyond other courses are requested in this course.
 A good mix of analytical and critical skills, willingness to do independent research and presentation skills for the active learning element and the oral exam are expected for this course.